ralna/GALAHAD/doc/Python/cqp_intro.rst

 of (3) is ultimately driven to zero.

-If the algorithm believes that it is close to the solution, it may take a speculative ``pounce'' extrapolation, based on an estimate of the ultimate active set, to avoid further costly iterations.
+If the algorithm believes that it is close to the solution, it may take a speculative ''pounce'' extrapolation, based on an estimate of the ultimate active set, to avoid further costly iterations.
 If the pounce is unsuccessful, the iteration continues, but further pounces may be attempted later.